oVirt/ovirt-site/source/feature/entityhealthstatus.html.md

 The main use-case for this new status is to provide plugins / external systems the ability to trigger issues, and allow the administrator to clearly see there is an issue through the UI

+The first entities that will be implemented are Host and Storage Domain

 ### Owner

 *   Name: [ Eli Mesika](User:MyUser)